cooperdelo/A02WIP_StarterCode_True/README.md

 3. Be fun and unique.
 Our hope for this is that you make this porject your own and try somthing your interested in

 For this part, show your new module to a TA for extra credit!

----

-Congratulations captain!
-You just completed building your command ship!
-You can now successfully demonstrated use of dependency injection, polymorphism, inhertance, and ecapsulation.

-In your main method:
-- create a power generator of either type.
-- create a thruster object.
-- create an experiment module with the necessary arguments.
-- create a mothership and inject your objects.
-- request power for your mothership, thrust forward, and run an experiment.
-- finally, print your ship's status report!